ActionLabNetwork/ourvoice/README.md

 - Run from the root `pnpm install` to install dependencies (also runs `pnpm postinstall` and copies all `.env` files)
 - Run from the root `pnpm generate:api:all` and `pnpm migrate:api:all` for database setup.
 - Run `pnpm dev:apps` to start all applications in development mode
   > NOTE: if you get any Prisma errors then run the generate and migrate scrips one by one.

+Navigate to `http://demo.ourvoice.test/` to access the Ourvoice App

 Irregular use: